ThePrimeagen/tower-of-vibes-lore/README.md

 3. Onians (Intelligent, trained in reasoning and cunning warriors.
 They are one of the best of the best in Altermon's armies.
 They do however have a tendency to yap a lot)

+4. Teej Blamerians (Gremlin like creatures that don't sleep much, they are usually more active during the night.
+If you wake up in the morning and you get this feeling that stuff has been moved around, or seemingly normal things thrown into the trash.
+You might have a Teej Balmerian infestation in your house)

 However, these three guys have something that Altermon and Hung doesn't have:

 The rare ore Vimomium & the magical scrolls of Luanara.